mattmcd/mattmcd.github.io/_posts/2016-05-30-Scheduled-Downloads-EC2-Docker.markdown

 # Role
 Create a Role called DataProcessor and attach the s3\_upload policy.
+This role is applied on launch to the EC2 instance that runs the Docker image.

 # Machine
+An example [Vagrantfile](https://www.vagrantup.com/) below uses the [vagrant-aws](https://github.com/mitchellh/vagrant-aws) plugin to launch an EC2 instance with the correct role attached, using a Ubuntu 14.04 AMI and a security group that allows SSH access only via the private key specified.

     Vagrant.configure("2") do |config|
       config.vm.box = "aws-box"